Customizing PP Plastic Spacers: Design Tips for Manufacturers

 • Good fatigue and impact resistance: useful where repeated load cycles occur.

 When specifying a PP plastic spacer by injection molding, choose a specific PP grade (homopolymer vs copolymer; impact-modified; glass-filled) based on strength, stiffness, and environmental demands.
 If the spacer must bear heavy loads or tight stiffness constraints, consider glass-filled PP or alternate polymers.
+Custom designs can affect production planning, making lead time and MOQ strategies for PP plastic spacer procurement a critical consideration during supplier negotiations.

 References: polypropylene material data from Plastics industry sources and material datasheets (see References section).